tablecheck/thermal/README.md

 #
 ```

-### Integrating in an app
+### 🚢 Integrating Thermal into your App

 - Add details of how to implement a thermal printer config.

+### 🚢 Integrating Thermal into your App

-### Thread-Safety
+#### 🧵 Thread-Safety

-- Config loading is thread safe.
+- Thermal's internals are thread-safe in principle.
-- Don't call the same `Thermal::Printer` object from multiple threads.
+- However, don't use the same `Thermal::Printer` object from multiple threads.
-  You're gonna have a bad time.
+  You're gonna have a bad time. 😵

-### TODOs
+### 📝 TODOs

 Required before releasing.
 - [ ] Yaml safe load